Portuguese Constitution of 1822

 The Portuguese Constitution of 1822 (formally the Political Constitution of the Portuguese Monarchy) (Constituição Política da Monarquia Portuguesa) approved on 23 September 1822 was the first Portuguese constitution, marking an attempt to end absolutism and introduce a constitutional monarchy.
 Although it was actually in force only for two brief periods, 1822–23 and 1836–38, it was fundamental to the history of democracy in Portugal.
 It was replaced by the Constitutional Charter of 1826.

 Origins

 The constitution was the result of the work of the Constituent Cortes of 1820, convened after the Liberal Revolution.
-The Cortes began its work in January 1821 and concluded after king João VI of Portugal swore allegiance to it in October 1822.
+The Cortes began its work in January 1821 and concluded after King John VI of Portugal swore allegiance to it in October 1822.

 Key elements

 Considered as generally progressive for its time, the constitution was largely inspired by the Spanish Constitution of 1812 as well as by the French Constitution of 1791.
 It was divided into six sections and 240 articles.
 Among its key principles were: